 (7) Issue policies of insurance on an indemnity or provision of service basis providing the coverage required by this chapter.

-(8) Administer separate pools, separate accounts, or other plans or arrangements considered appropriate for separate members or groups of members.
+(8) Administer separate pools, separate accounts, or other plans or arrangements considered appropriate for separate members or

 (9) Operate and administer any combination of plans, pools, or other mechanisms considered appropriate to best accomplish the fair and equitable operation of the association.